xcore/sw_audio_effects/module_dsp_long_reverb/doc/programming.rst

 	WARNING: This must be called before ... use_sdram_reverb() Called to apply reverb to a a set of audio-sample stereo pairs, designed to be called from an *.xc file.

-NB After initialisation, config_sdram_reverb() can be called again as required to re-configure the reverb parameters.
+Note After initialisation, config_sdram_reverb() can be called again as required to re-configure the reverb parameters.

 The default reverb parameters are set in the dsp_sdram_reverb() function in file dsp_sdram_reverb.xc.
 These can be overwritten before calling config_sdram_reverb.